freenas/freenas-docs/userguide/tn_initial.rst

    Continue Through this Screen

-Once the out-of-band console opens, you can control the %brand% Storage Array as if you were using a directly-connected keyboard and monitor.
+When the out-of-band console opens, the %brand% Storage Array can be controlled as if you were using a directly-connected keyboard and monitor.

 .. index:: Console Setup Menu